John Wayne in California

 Largest artifact of the Kern Valley museum - and a quite impressive one for film buffs - is the Stagecoach used in the river crossing of John Wayne's classic 1939 western.
 For this scene, a mud wagon was dressed to look like the regular stagecoach.

 The largest artifact of the Kern Valley Museum in Kernville is the "mud wagon" Cannut used to make the river crossing scene work.
 It is slightly different from the Concord type of stagecoach.
 Cannut had dressed this wagon to make it look like the stagecoach.
+According to some sources, the rivercrossing was shot on Tilly Creek.

 The Kern River that runs through Kernville has been the location of numerous John Wayne westerns of his early B-western period.